DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Assign Build 3: Find Meaningful Comparisons and Create Preliminary Charts, due at the end of class, worth 5 points.

 ### Tue 7 March
+- New date for Trash Photo Mission: Rashaud, Theodora, Ali to ride with partner Sarah McCoy, depart Mather Circle at 12:15pm, return to campus for class, with exemption from Quiz 4 Meaningful Comparisons
 - Overview of Learning Goal #6: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>
   - Map types (focus on point, symbol point, and choropleth maps)
   - Map design principles and rules